VABYSMO Solution for injection Ref.[50239] Active ingredients: Faricimab

 Faricimab is a protein-based therapeutic hence its metabolism and elimination have not been fully characterised.
 Faricimab is expected to be catabolised in lysosomes to small peptides and amino acids, which may be excreted renally, in a similar manner to the elimination of endogenous IgG.

 The faricimab plasma concentration-time profile declined in parallel with the vitreous and aqueous concentration-time profiles.
-The estimated mean ocular half-life and apparent systemic half-life of faricimab is 7.5 days.
+The estimated mean ocular half-life and apparent systemic half-life of faricimab is approximately 7.5 days.

 Special populations